EasyPost/easy-ui/documentation/specs/Toast.md

 ### Accessibility

-The `Toast` component has an ARIA `role="status"` and elements with the role status have an implicit `aria-live` value of `polite` and an implicit `aria-atomic` value of `true`.
-The `Toast` component does not provide a way for the user to manually dismiss the message, hence toasts timeout after `4000ms`.
-Individual toasts are render in an ARIA landmark region labeled "Notifications".
+The `Toast` component has an ARIA `role="status"` and elements with the role `status` have an implicit `aria-live` value of `polite` and an implicit `aria-atomic` value of `true`.
+A `status` is a type of live region providing advisory information that is not important enough to justify an alert, which would immediately interrupt the announcement of a user's current activity.
+Individual toasts in Easy UI are rendered in an ARIA landmark region labeled "Notifications".

-Toasts are **not** suitable for dynamically changing content, consider using the `AlertBanner` component for such a use case.
+Toasts are **not** suitable for dynamically changing content, consider using the `Alert` component for such a use case.
 Avoid messages longer than a sentence and avoid rendering interactive elements within toasts that require the user to act.